 The nice people at Flip Australia sent me on of their very funky Flip Mino HD camcorders to play with – my review is here – it’s a great gadget

 Plantronics sent me a set up of their Altec Lansing Backbeat 206 earphones – these are a vast improvement on my old ones and which have given me a fondness for tangle free cloth cables and comfy ear buds.

 Microsoft gave me a very nice HTC mobile phone to play with – some more about that here

-Jennifer Frahm sent me a review copy of David Meerman Scott’s World Wide Rave – it’s a good read & I hope to write a review soon.
+Jennifer Frahm sent me a review copy of David Meerman Scott’s World Wide Rave – it’s a good read.

-Iggy Pintado sent me a review copy of his book Connection Generation – which I enjoyed reading & hope to publish a review soon.
+Iggy Pintado sent me a review copy of his book Connection Generation – which I enjoyed reading.

 I got a press pass for the Media 140 Oz Politics conference in September 2010 and live blogged and tweeted the event.